How Tall is 169 cm? A full breakdown to Height and Perception

 -

 Occupational Requirements: Certain professions may have height requirements.
-For instance, some law enforcement agencies might have minimum or maximum height requirements for their recruits.
+Here's one way to look at it: some law enforcement agencies might have minimum or maximum height requirements for their recruits.

 -